Covid 19 Delta outbreak: Australian senator Jacqui Lambie erupts at Pauline Hanson, One Nation over vaccine mandates - NZ Herald

 @news.com.au Caution: hot Senator Jacqui Lambie blasts Pauline Hansons's vaccine discrimination bill.
 Spoiler: The bill was later rejected by the Senate. #fyp #australia #jacquilambie #paulinehanson #onenation #malcolmroberts #vaccine #vaccinemandate #auspol #unvaccinated #aussie #freedom ♬ original sound - News.com.au

-Senator Lambie said One Nation could not be champions for "discrimination" given their long history of discriminating against people with disability, people of multicultural backgrounds, and the LGBTIQ community.
+Senator Lambie said One Nation could not be champions for "discrimination" given their long history of discriminating against people with disabilities, people of multicultural backgrounds and the LGBTIQ community.

 "If you get behind the wheel of a car and drive twice the speed, you are putting other people's lives at risk.
 You don't have the right to do that," she said.